 What’s great about this business is that you don’t have to be an expert or have any tech skills.
 A simple yet effective website, good communication and a network of good contractors is just about enough to take this business model on the road.

 The real value I see here is in packaging services that others provide into a “done for you” service.
-People will pay good money for a business in the know to “make it happen” and make their life easy.
+People will pay good money for a business that they can trust to “make it happen” and make their life easy.
 Don’t fool yourself into thinking that they care who does the work.

 Which Internet Business Model Is Right for You?

-Finding the right model depends on your definition of what “right” really is.
+Finding the best online business to start depends on your definition of what “best” is.
 Are you looking for high returns in a short period?
 If so, a profitable “cash cow” like an agency could be a good way to go.

 Maybe you want to build a long term asset that can be sold, or serve you well decades to come?
 Building a profitable blog or developing an info product may be the right way to go.